 Blue Water Cafe

-Routinely crowned the city's "Best Seafood Restaurant," this Yaletown classic also stands among the continent's best.
-Executive Chef Frank Pabst honed his chops at Michelin-starred restaurants in Europe, before marrying those exquisite skills with sustainable local ingredients.
-In fact, Blue Water Cafe was a founding member of the Ocean Wise program).
-Belly up to the bar—which has over 200 whiskeys and 1,000 wine labels—or reserve a table in this elegant brick-and-beam eatery tucked inside a heritage warehouse.
-But come summertime, it's all about sushi and premium saké on the patio!
+Routinely crowned the city’s top seafood restaurant, Blue Water Cafe is also among the continent’s best.
+After honing his skills at Michelin-starred restaurants in Europe, executive chef Frank Pabst opened this Yaletown classic to marry fine-dining techniques with local, sustainable ingredients.
+Eventually, the restaurant became a founding member of the Ocean Wise program, which helps consumers make ocean-friendly seafood choices.
+When visiting, you can belly up to the bar—which boasts more than 200 whiskeys and 1,000 wine labels—or reserve a table in the elegant brick-and-beamed dining room, housed in a heritage warehouse.
+Come summertime, however, you’ll want to head straight to the patio for sushi and premium sake.
 Fancy a splurge?
-Go for the seafood tower, showcasing the bounty of BC.
+Go for the seafood tower, which showcases the bounty of British Columbia.

 By Amanda Castleman, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.